edibotopic/babylonjs-snippets/README.md

 All babylon.js projects require an `index.html` that loads the Babylon.js engine and contains a *canvas* element with `id` where the scene will be rendered.

-While editing your `index.html` begin typing *html scene* and you should see a snippet to create the necessary boilerplate:
+While editing your `index.html` begin typing *HTML scene* and you should see a snippet to create the necessary boilerplate:

 ![Generating HTML](images/html_snip.gif)

-The `index.html` references a script `main.js` that can be populated with the *js scene* snippet:
+The `index.html` references a script `main.js` that can be populated with the *JS scene* snippet:

 ![Generating JavaScript](images/js_snip.gif)

-## Example Steps for Quick Scene Setup
+## Steps for Quick Scene Setup

 Open a terminal and enter the following commands (example here is in `Bash` - modify as needed):